-- •DOL, in coordination with Education and Health and Human Services, has to ensure states and local areas, other grantees, and stakeholders are prepared for implementation of WIOA. - •Stakeholder input is critical to the success of WIOA implementation. - Information on opportunities to provide input is available at www.doleta.gov/WIOA. - August September: Virtual Stakeholder Consultations.
-See TEN 6-14. - October 15: Region 5 Town Hall Event - •DOL will be providing in-person and virtual technical assistance throughout the implementation period.
+•DOL, in coordination with Education and Health and Human Services, has to ensure states and local areas, other grantees, and stakeholders are prepared for implementation of WIOA.

+•Stakeholder input is critical to the success of WIOA implementation.

+- Information on opportunities to provide input is available at www.doleta.gov/WIOA. - August September: Virtual Stakeholder Consultations.
+See TEN 6-14. - Week of October 22 (projected): ETA Region IV (includes all states in HHS Region VI) Town Hall - •DOL will be providing in-person and virtual technical assistance throughout the implementation period.